MichaIng/DietPi-Docs/docs/install.md

     ![Download VMware image from DietPi website](assets/images/dietpi-VMware-Download.png){: width="1223" height="749" loading="lazy"}

-    The archive contains a couple of files, the important two are the `.vmx` and `.vmdk` files which have to be copied to a VMware machine folder (The folder can be located anywhere on the PCs harddisk).
+    The archive contains two files: `.vmx` and `.vmdk` which have to be copied to a VMware machine folder (The folder can be located anywhere on the PCs harddisk).

     ![DietPi VMware archive content](assets/images/dietpi-VMware-7zip-file.png){: width="525" height="104" loading="lazy"}